 Universal Design for Learning and Text to Speech

-A big part of UDL is text to speech.
-The concept of having text-based materials read aloud for students, had been typically used for special education students who had trouble reading.
-But now, educators are finding that offering this service to all students is leading to more use than expected and higher comprehension rates.
+Text-to-speech technology can help teachers apply the principles of UDL.
+Historically, the concept of having text-based materials read aloud for students has applied mainly to special education students who had trouble reading.
+Now, educators are finding that offering this service to all students is leading to more use than expected—and higher comprehension rates.

 Some students even combine the two, allowing text to speech to run while they read along.
 This is called bimodal learning.
 Many UDL concepts may seem obvious or commonplace in the modern educational environment, but that is because they are highly effective.
 Whether teaching a group of students in a classroom or a workplace seminar, UDL concepts enhance the experience for all learners by making the information taught more understandable.
-Everyone learns best in different ways, which makes UDL integration a beneficial endeavor for educators of all types of learners—and ReadSpeaker offers TTS tools that support UDL integration.
+Universal Design for Learning is a beneficial endeavor for educators of all types of learners—and ReadSpeaker offers TTS tools that support UDL integration.

 ReadSpeaker’s learning tools align with UDL principles in that they allow students to engage with and absorb content in multiple ways according to their learning preferences and needs.
 We enable courses, lessons, tests, quizzes, assessments, reading assignments, and any other text-based content to be read aloud while students follow along with highlighted text.